-In late 1987, musician George Michael (born Georgios Kyriacos Panayiotou) released his first solo album, Faith.
+Musician George Michael (born Georgios Kyriacos Panayiotou) released his first solo album in late 1987.

-In 1988, four of the singles from that album reached the #1 spot on the Billboard charts — “Faith” in January, “Father Figure” in February, “One More Try” in May, and “Monkey” in August.
+Four of the singles from Faith reached the #1 spot on the Billboard charts in 1988 — “Faith” in January, “Father Figure” in February, “One More Try” in May, and “Monkey” in August.

-Also in 1989, we see the compound baby name Georgemichael sneak onto the baby name charts for the very first time:
+Also in 1989, we see the compound name Georgemichael sneak onto the U.S. baby name charts for the very first time:

 - 1991: 6 baby boys named Georgemichael

 - 1989: 6 baby boys named Georgemichael [debut]

 The SSA omits spaces and hyphens, so no doubt some of these Georgemichaels were actually named “George Michael” or “George-Michael.”

 U.S. parents gave name one more try in 1997, when it briefly popped back onto the charts, but it hasn’t appeared in the data since then.